PREDICO-Project/PCI-GAMOS/README.md

 This repository provides a GAMOS plugin for the simulation of **X-ray Phase-Contrast Imaging (XPCI)** using wave-optical propagation.
 The plugin extends the standard Monte Carlo particle transport in GAMOS/Geant4 by incorporating **wavefront-based modeling**, enabling the simulation of phase-sensitive imaging techniques beyond pure attenuation contrast.

-The code is primarily intended for research and development in X-ray imaging, including Talbot–Lau interferometry and propagation-based phase contrast.
+The code is primarily intended for research and development in X-ray imaging, including Talbot-Lau interferometry and propagation-based phase contrast.

 The code inherits a custom plug-in developed in [MIMAC](https://github.com/PREDICO-Project/MIMAC).
 This plug-in is the **GetImage.cc** plug-in which generates an image through a detector.
 It is used for Snell-only simulations (without Fresnel propagation).